Skip to contents

 actual workflow.

-The first, of three, functions in the Isolation by Resistance sampling workflow is used to create the resistance surface.
-It requires a template raster, and the other rasters which will be incorporated into the product. buildResistanceSurface essentially just requires the rasters we configured above, and user specified weights to assign to each raster.
+The first of three functions in the Isolation by Resistance sampling workflow is used to create the resistance surface.
+It requires a template raster and the other rasters, which will be incorporated into the product. buildResistanceSurface essentially just requires the rasters we configured above and user-specified weights for each raster.
 These weights convey how difficult it is for a species to move across the landscape.
-For plants, oceans generally get very high weight, while lakes and rivers - still obstacles - receive lower weights.
-Terrain ruggedness values are much more likely to vary based on both the ecology of the species, and the lanscape being sampled.
+For plants, oceans generally get very high weights, while lakes and rivers - still obstacles - receive lower weights.
+Terrain ruggedness values are much more likely to vary with both the species’ ecology and the landscape being sampled.

-When considering weights consider the influences of: bird dispersal, land animal dispersal, and natural growth/expansion of populations.
-This is certainly the most difficult part of this workstream to tune, and often relies on subjective expert judgement.
-The values below are the functions defaults - to my eyes they work OK for the landscape at hand; although an ecologist with experience in this region may beg to differ, and I would not argue with them.
+When considering weights, consider the influences of bird dispersal, land animal dispersal, and natural population growth/expansion.
+Tuning this part is challenging and often subjective.
+The values below are the functions’ defaults - to my eyes, they work OK for the landscape at hand; although an ecologist with experience in this region may beg to differ, and I would not argue with them.

 res_surface <- buildResistanceSurface(